goldmann/goldmann.pl/blog/2012-11-26-webservices-support-in-jboss-as-in-fedora.md

 }
 </pre>

 As you can see the webservice is a **very simple calculator** with four basic operations.
 You can build the application by executing `mvn package`.
-I used `jboss-cli` command to deploy the application to JBoss AS:
+I used the `jboss-cli` command to deploy the application to JBoss AS:

 <pre>
 [standalone@localhost:9999 /] deploy /home/goldmann/tmp/webservices.war